 Arkaba is a proud supporter of the Australian Wildlife Conservancy (AWC), the largest private owner of land for conservation in Australia, protecting endangered wildlife across more than 3.85 million hectares in iconic regions such as the Kimberley, Cape York, Lake Eyre and the Top End.

-The AWC was established more than 10 years ago because Australia has the worst mammal extinction rate in the world and a very high proportion of our surviving animals and plants (over 1,700 species) are listed as threatened with extinction (such as the Pygmy Possum pictured to the right).
+The AWC was established more than 20 years ago because Australia has the worst mammal extinction rate in the world.
+A very high proportion of our surviving animals and plants (over 1,700 species) are listed as threatened with extinction (such as the Pygmy Possum pictured to the right).

 “Business as usual” for conservation in Australia will mean additional extinctions.
 AWC is therefore developing and implementing a new model for conservation to reverse the decline in our wildlife.